timpisti/MTMan/README.md

 }
 ```

-## Check example from browser
+## Check example dir content from browser
-...to get fancy-handy informations about the current processes.
+...to get fancy-handy informations about the current processes

+## If look like everything is working from browser, but the output is null
+Your server forbid PCNTL functions in FPM mode.
+Check the example directory for solution to calling MTMan in CLI mode.

 ### License
 MIT License - see LICENSE file for details.